core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 Accept option.
 Messages of that Content Format are DNS responses in binary format as specified in {{!RFC1035}}.

-To simplify cache-key calculations at the CoAP proxies en-route, DoH clients using Content Formats that include the ID field from the DNS message, such as "application/dns-message", SHOULD use DNS ID 0 in every DNS query.
+To simplify cache-key calculations at the CoAP proxies en-route, DoC clients using Content Formats that include the ID field from the DNS message, such as "application/dns-message", SHOULD use DNS ID 0 in every DNS query.
 The CoAP message ID takes the same function on the CoAP layer.
 Dedicated identification